 Creation of a safe, welcoming campus for our 1,500+ volunteers per year

-We believe in the value of shortening food lines through educational programs that encourage stability for individuals and families.
+We value navigation and educational programs that encourage stability for individuals and families.
 The new Education Center will include dedicated space for workshops and trainings.

 Ability to serve 4,800 clients annually in the Education Center